rust-lang/blog.rust-lang.org/content/gccrs-an-alternative-compiler-for-rust.md

 +++
-layout = "post"
-date = 2024-11-07
+path = "2024/11/07/gccrs-an-alternative-compiler-for-rust"
-title = "gccrs: An alternative compiler for Rust" author = "Arthur Cohen on behalf of the gccrs project"
+title = "gccrs: An alternative compiler for Rust" authors = ["Arthur Cohen on behalf of the gccrs project"] aliases = ["2024/11/07/gccrs-an-alternative-compiler-for-rust.html"]
 +++

 *This is a guest post from the gccrs project, at the invitation of the Rust Project, to clarify the relationship with the Rust Project and the opportunities for collaboration.*